-The cost of your travel (airfare, mileage, rental car, etc.) is paid by your District or Office to and from the location of training.

-- 4. HOUSING: You will need to make your own arrangements for accommodations for this program.
-The Training Section has used the Best Western Seacliff Inn, 7500 Old Dominion Court, Aptos, CA 95003-3807, (831) 688-7300, in the past.
+- The cost of your travel (airfare, mileage, rental car, etc.) is paid by your District or Office to and from the location of training. - 4.
+HOUSING: Participants will need to make their own arrangements for accommodations for this program.
+The Training Section has used the Best Western Seacliff Inn, 7500 Old Dominion Court, Aptos, CA 95003-3807, (831) 688-7300.
 Your reimbursement for Santa Cruz County is \$90.00 per night.
+Make reservations through Concur.
 You may submit a reimbursement request via CalATERS for your accommodations starting the night before the program to the last day of the program.
+You may also submit a travel advance through CalATERS.
+If you wish to share a room, you need to have the hotel split the room charges so both occupants have receipts for their CalATERS claim.
 You must add Ann Slaughter as a second approver. - 5.
-ENROLLMENT OR HOUSING CANCELLATION POLICY: To cancel participation in a course, the participant must have their District Superintendent or Section/Office Manager send an email to the Training Specialist assigned to the course requesting to remove the participant.
+ENROLLMENT OR HOUSING CANCELLATION POLICY: To cancel participation in a course, the participant must have their District Superintendent or Section/Office Manager send an email to the Training Consultant assigned to the course requesting to remove the participant.
 Lodging, registration, and associated fees will be charged to the employee's District or Section/Office if a training cancellation is received with less than two weeks' notice. - 6.
-MEALS: Breakfast is provided by the hotel.
-You may submit a reimbursement request via CalATERS for all other meals from dinner on November 29th through lunch on the last day of training.
+MEALS: You may submit a reimbursement request via CalATERS for meals from dinner on October 22nd through lunch on the last day of training.
 These expenses will be paid by the Training Section.
-All other expenses should be coded to your District. - 7.
+Add Ann D. Slaughter as a second approver on CalATERS. - 7.
 CLOTHING: Field uniforms as found in "Description of Required Field Uniforms", DOM Chapter 2300, Uniform Handbooks, not including optional items, will be worn daily by all uniformed employees during formal training sessions unless otherwise specified in the Program Attendance Checklist.
 Non-uniformed employees shall wear apparel normally worn on the job.
 Appropriate attire includes apparel suitable for professional office dress.
-It does not include such items as shorts, t-shirts, tank tops, or sandals.
+It does not include such items as shorts, t-shirts, tank tops, or sandals. - 8.
+COURSE LEADERS: The formal training you will attend is developed and, for the most part, conducted by experienced State Park employees in field and staff positions.
+Some courses will be conducted by qualified instructors from other agencies and educational institutions.
+Your course leaders have proven their ability and knowledge in their profession, and provide a level of expertise difficult to match. - 9.
+TRAINING SECTION STAFF: Jeremy Alling is your Training Consultant and has been assigned the responsibility for your training group.
+That staff member usually serves as a Course Leader as well as a Coordinator.
+During the program, you may be asked to assist Training Section Staff in the logistics of your training program (organizing field trip transportation, supervising classroom breaks, etc.).
+Training Section Staff will do all within their power to make your training experience pleasant and meaningful.